 The Fourth Amendment of the constitution guarantees you the right to be free of unreasonable searches or seizures.
 The police need probable cause or a warrant to perform a search although there are some exceptions.
 When you are in a hotel or motel, you have the same expectation of privacy in your room as you would have in your own home.
 Therefore, the police must obtain a warrant in order to search.
-While you have less expectation of privacy in the hallway outside your hotel room than you would outside your apartment or home, police may still need to obtain a warrant.

 If you are the subject of an unlawful search, an attorney may be able to petition the court to suppress the evidence found in the search.
 The results of an illegal search are known as “fruit of the poisoned tree.”
 If police have no other basis for your arrest, your case could be dismissed.

 If you have questions about this or another related Illinois criminal or traffic matter, please contact Matt Keenan at 847-568-0160 or email email@example.com.

 Source: People v.
 Lindsay.

 (Besides Skokie, Matt Keenan also serves the communities of Arlington Heights, Chicago, Deerfield, Des Plaines, Evanston, Glenview, Morton Grove, Mount Prospect, Niles, Northbrook, Park Ridge, Rolling Meadows, Wilmette and Winnetka.)